 Across Energex, we are working hard to manage our precious resources more sustainably.
 To help us keep up the good work, we have done extensive analysis of our waste streams and developed a comprehensive waste management framework to minimise waste ending up in landfill.

-Reducing, reusing and recycling waste not only saves resources, energy and money it also provides opportunities for turning waste into revenue and community benefit through the Energex Community and Sustainability Fund.
+Reducing, reusing and recycling waste not only saves resources, energy and money it also provides opportunities for turning waste into revenue and community benefit through the Energex Community Fund.

 Our recycling streams include: